aaronzhfeng/sokrates/docs/19_experimental_approach.md

 - FOLIO uses more complex FOL (quantifiers, negation, etc.)
 - FOLIO premises are real-world text (less structured)
 - We expect ~70-80% transfer without FOLIO-specific DPO

+### Q: Should I use SFT or DPO iter3 as starting point for FOLIO?

+**A:** Use **DPO iter3**, not SFT.
+Reasons:
+1. DPO teaches general logical validity, not PrOntoQA-specific patterns
+2. DPO iter3 produces 91.8% valid steps vs SFT's 11.3%
+3. Better traces = better preference pairs for FOLIO DPO
+4. The format is identical—no need to re-learn it

+Think of it as transfer learning: always start from your best model, not an intermediate checkpoint.

 ### Q: Why use Qwen3-8B instead of Llama?